President George Bush Turnpike: Description

 Since the initial construction began in 1988, the turnpike was completed in a number of phases, as described here:

 Segment I (North Dallas).
-Extends from Campbell Road to Midway Road, and includes the Dallas North Tollway and U.S. Highway 75 (Central Expressway) interchanges.
+Extends from Campbell Road to Midway Road, and includes the Dallas North Tollway and US 75 (Central Expressway) interchanges.
 Opened in December 1998 (Midway Road to Preston Road) and December 1999 (Preston Road to Campbell Road).

 Segment II (Garland/Richardson).
-Extends from Campbell Road to State Highway 78.
+Extends from Campbell Road to SH 78.
 Opened in 2000.

 Segment III (Carrollton).
-Extends from Midway Road in north Dallas to Interstate 35E.
+Extends from Midway Road in North Dallas to I-35E.
 Opened July 2001.

-Segment IV ("PGBT Superconnector").
+Segment IV ("President George Bush Turnpike Superconnector").
 Connects I-35E to the I-635 airport extension.
 It covers 5.2 mi and was built at the cost of $339 million.
 Much of the expense is because the segment is built within the Trinity River wetland and comprises many miles of bridges.
 Construction began in January 2003 and was completed in October 2005.

 Segment V (Irving).
 A 3.9 mi segment connecting the I-635 airport extension to the SH 161 freeway near Belt Line Road.
 It opened in December 2001.
 Unstable clay soil was a significant problem in this segment, requiring contractors to use concentrated liquid stabilizers and geosynthetic reinforcement.
 A part of President George Bush Turnpike was extended from SH 183 to Conflans Road in 2006.

 Segment VI ("Western Extension", Irving/Grand Prairie).
-A 11.5 mi extension south from SH-183 in Irving to I-30 in Grand Prairie.
+A 11.5 mi extension south from SH 183 in Irving to I-30 in Grand Prairie.
 A portion of the Western Extension, from SH-183 to I-30 in Grand Prairie, opened in August 2009.
 The remaining 6.5 mi of the Western Extension, from I-30 to I-20 in Grand Prairie, opened in October 2012.

 Segment VII ("Eastern Extension", Garland/Sachse/Rowlett).
-A 9.9 mi extension from SH-78 in Garland, through Rowlett and Sachse, and back into Garland at I-30.
+A 9.9 mi extension from SH 78 in Garland, through Rowlett and Sachse, and back into Garland at I-30.
 The project, with a price tag of $1.04 billion, included construction of a 1-mile bridge at Lake Ray Hubbard.
 Construction began in October 2008, and the Eastern Extension opened to traffic on December 21, 2011.

 Segment VIII ("East Branch", Garland/Mesquite).
 A proposed extension from I-30 in Garland to I-20 in Mesquite, with an estimated cost of $730 million.
 In December 2015 an Environmental Impact Statement for the East Branch had been prepared but the review process was restarted in 2017.
 Construction is not expected until 2026.